 Note: This was the original post that launched this website.
-I’ve updated it to include more recent events.
+I’ve updated it to include more recent information.

 Nelson Mandela died in prison, long before his loss on December 5th, 2013.

-Many people – perhaps thousands – seem to believe that.
+Many people – thousands or more – seem to believe that.

-That’s where the title of this website, The Mandela Effect, came from.
+That’s where the name of this phenomenon – and my original Mandela Effect website – came from.

 See, I thought Nelson Mandela died in prison.
 I thought I remembered it clearly, complete with news clips of his funeral, the mourning in South Africa, some rioting in cities, and the heartfelt speech by his widow.